happy-machine/FastQL/README.md

 # FastQL Inference Server

-### Spin up a blazing fast Rust GraphQL query API to prototype your ML model in one line of Python code.
+### Spin up a blazing fast Rust GraphQL API to serve your ML model in one line of Python code.

 Included are examples which can deploy and serve stable diffusion / runwayml / midjourney or any of the [Hugging face](https://huggingface.co/) diffusers models in seconds.